-- our, GCI Holdings, LLC (GCI Holdings or GCI), GCI, LLC and Charter's ability to obtain cash in sufficient amounts to service financial obligations and meet other commitments; - our ability to use net operating loss carryforwards and disallowed business interest carryforwards; - our, GCI Holdings, GCI, LLC and Charter's ability to obtain additional financing, or refinance existing indebtedness, on acceptable terms; - the impact of our, GCI, LLC and Charter's significant indebtedness and the ability to comply with any covenants in our and their respective debt instruments; - general business conditions, unemployment levels, the level of activity in the housing sector, economic uncertainty or downturn and inflationary pressures on input costs and labor; - · competition faced by GCI Holdings and Charter; - the ability of GCI Holdings and Charter to acquire and retain subscribers; - the impact of governmental legislation and regulation including, without limitation, regulations and programs of the Federal Communications Commission (the FCC), on GCI Holdings and Charter, their ability to comply with regulations, and adverse outcomes from regulatory proceedings; - a disruption in the payment of universal service support or federal grants on which GCI Holdings relies, through Executive Branch action or otherwise; - the impact of a successful legal challenge to the constitutionality of the USF and GCI's ability to continue to utilize USF high cost support; - changes in the amount of data used on the networks of GCI Holdings and Charter; - the ability of third-party providers to supply equipment, services, software or licenses; - the ability of GCI Holdings and Charter to respond to new technology and meet customer demands for new products and services; - changes in customer demand for the products and services of GCI Holdings and Charter and their ability to adapt to changes in demand; - the ability of GCI Holdings and Charter to license or enforce intellectual property rights; - the risk of GCI being subject to uninsured liabilities; - natural or man-made disasters, terrorist attacks, armed conflicts, pandemics, cyberattacks, network disruptions, service interruptions and system failures and the impact of related uninsured liabilities;

-- the ability to procure necessary services and equipment from GCI Holdings' and Charter's vendors in a timely manner and at reasonable costs including in connection with Charter's network evolution and rural construction initiatives; - · the ability to hire and retain key personnel; - risks related to the Investment Company Act of 1940, as amended (the Investment Company Act); - the outcome of any pending or threatened litigation; - changes to general economic conditions, including economic conditions in Alaska, and their impact on potential customers, vendors and third parties; - the ability to satisfy the conditions to consummate the Transactions and/or to consummate the Transactions in a timely manner or at all; - the ability to recognize anticipated benefits from the Transactions; - the possibility that our business may suffer as a result of uncertainty surrounding the Transactions; - the possibility that the Transaction may have unexpected costs; - the ability to complete the GCI Divestiture; and - other risks related to the Transactions.
+- our, GCI Holdings, LLC (GCI Holdings) and Charter's ability to obtain cash in sufficient amounts to service financial obligations and meet other commitments; - our ability to use net operating loss carryforwards and disallowed business interest carryforwards; - our, GCI Holdings and Charter's ability to obtain additional financing, or refinance existing indebtedness, on acceptable terms; - the impact of our, GCI Holdings and Charter's significant indebtedness and our, GCI Holdings and Charter's ability to comply with any covenants in our and their respective debt instruments; - general business conditions, unemployment levels and the level of activity in the housing sector, economic uncertainty or downturn and inflationary pressures on input costs and labor; - · competition faced by GCI Holdings and Charter; - the ability of GCI Holdings and Charter to acquire and retain subscribers: - the impact of governmental legislation and regulation including, without limitation, regulations of the Federal Communications Commission (the FCC), on GCI Holdings and Charter, their ability to comply with regulations, and adverse outcomes from regulatory proceedings; - changes in the amount of data used on the networks of GCI Holdings and Charter; - the ability of third-party providers to supply equipment, services, software or licenses; - the ability of GCI Holdings and Charter to respond to new technology and meet customer demands for new products and services; - changes in customer demand for the products and services of GCI Holdings and Charter and their ability to adapt to changes in demand; - the ability of GCI Holdings and Charter to license or enforce intellectual property rights; - natural or man-made disasters, terrorist attacks, armed conflicts; pandemics, cyberattacks, network disruptions, service interruptions and system failures and the impact of related uninsured liabilities; - · the ability to hire and retain key personnel; - the ability to procure necessary services and equipment from GCI Holdings' and Charter's vendors in a timely manner and at reasonable costs including in connection with Charter's network evolution and rural construction initiatives: - risks related to the Investment Company Act of 1940; - the outcome of any pending or threatened litigation; and - changes to general economic conditions, including economic conditions in Alaska, and their impact on potential customers, vendors and third parties.

 These forward-looking statements and such risks, uncertainties and other factors speak only as of the date of this Annual Report, and we expressly disclaim any obligation or undertaking to disseminate any updates or revisions to any forward-looking statement contained herein, to reflect any change in our expectations with regard thereto, or any other change in events, conditions or circumstances on which any such statement is based.
 When considering such forward-looking statements, you should keep in mind any risk factors identified and other cautionary statements contained in this Annual Report and in our publicly filed documents, including our most recent Forms 10-K and 10-Q. Such risk factors and statements describe circumstances which could cause actual results to differ materially from those contained in any forward-looking statement.
-This Annual Report includes information concerning Charter, a public company that files reports and other information with the Securities and Exchange Commission (the SEC) in accordance with the Securities Exchange Act of 1934, as amended (the Exchange Act).
-Information in this Annual Report concerning Charter has been derived from the reports and other information filed by it with the SEC.
+This Annual Report includes information concerning Charter, a public company that files reports and other information with the Securities and Exchange Commission (the SEC) in accordance with the Securities Exchange Act of 1934, as amended.
+Information contained in this Annual Report concerning Charter has been derived from the reports and other information filed by it with the SEC.
 If you would like further information about Charter, the reports and other information it files with the SEC can be accessed on the Internet website maintained by the SEC at www.sec.gov.
 Those reports and other information are not incorporated by reference in this Annual Report.